PacketAnglers/atd-avd-l2ls-campus/README.md

 ## STEP #6 - Deploy Configs

-Use either one of the methods below to deploy your configurations to your switches.
+Use one of the two methods below to deploy your configurations to your switches.

 ### Method #1 - eAPI Direct switch (~28 secs)